How it works

 Photocatalytic oxidation or photocatalysis is a similar scientific process to a term most of us are familiar with – Photosynthesis.

-Photosynthesis is a process used by plants and other organisms to convert light energy into chemical energy, while photocatalysis is when a nano-coating containing the right fusion of properly configured and sized Titanium Dioxide nanoparticles converts light energy into safe electro-chemical “decomposition-energy”.
-That energy is what gives our coating it’s unique long-lasting, self-cleaning properties.
+Photosynthesis is a process used by plants and other organisms to convert light energy into chemical energy.
+At the same time, photocatalysis is when a nano-coating containing the right fusion of properly configured and sized Titanium Dioxide nanoparticles converts light energy into safe electro-chemical “decomposition-energy.”
+That energy is what gives our coating its unique long-lasting, self-cleaning properties.

 The coatings use the energy of light to create hydroxyl radicals and superoxide anions at the atomic level.
-The positive charge of the coating cleans the surface and the air around it by attracting, trapping, and then oxidizing negatively charged impurities such as “VOC”s and organic contaminants, decomposing them into microscopic amounts of carbon dioxide and water that are completely safe.
+The coating’s positive charge cleans the surface and the air around it by attracting, trapping, and then oxidizing negatively charged impurities such as “VOC”s and organic contaminants, decomposing them into microscopic amounts of carbon dioxide and water.

 How much light is necessary for this process?
-In the past titanium dioxide, nano-coatings required strong amounts of UV light to create decomposition-energy, but now our modern fusion of additional inert nano-materials such as zinc oxide enhances titanium dioxide’s abilities, allowing our coating to work in most lighting.
+In the past titanium dioxide, nano-coatings required strong amounts of UV light to create decomposition-energy.
+Still, now our modern fusion of additional inert nano-materials such as zinc oxide enhances titanium dioxide’s abilities, allowing our coating to work in most lighting.

 What Is BESTSeal made of and is it safe?

-Titanium dioxide nanoparticles are our main photo-catalyst, and it along with all of the other inert ingredients in BESTSeal are approved by the EPA for use in Minimum risk pesticides.
+Titanium dioxide nanoparticles are our main photo-catalyst.
+Along with all of the other inert ingredients in BESTSeal, they are approved by the EPA for use in Minimum risk pesticides.

-Titanium dioxide is safe to use long term, in fact, there’s a good chance If you eat dairy products, candy, frosting, and the powder on powdered donuts, you’ve eaten titanium dioxide at some point.
-Why you ask, well because it’s approved for food use as a colorant by the FDA!
-It’s also found in skin products like makeup, and sunscreen.
+Titanium dioxide is safe to use; in fact, there’s a good chance If you eat dairy products, candy, frosting, and the powder on powdered donuts, you’ve eaten titanium dioxide at some point.
+Why you ask, well, because it’s approved for food use as a colorant by the FDA!
+It’s also found in skin products like makeup and sunscreen.

 Is BESTSeal EPA Certified?

-We use EPA certified disinfectants that are on the approved list for use in fighting Covid-19 as part of our service applications, but our BESTSeal Nano-coating itself is considered a “Minimum Risk Pesticide” by the EPA because it poses little to no risk to human health, or the environment, and is therefore exempt from the requirement that it be registered as a full pesticide.
+We use EPA certified disinfectants on the approved list for use in fighting Covid-19 as part of our service applications.
+Still, our BESTSeal Nano-coating itself is considered a “Minimum Risk Pesticide” by the EPA because it poses little to no risk to human health or the environment and is therefore exempt from the requirement to be registered as a full pesticide.

 Can BESTSeal kill specific viruses?

-BESTSeal makes no claims regarding the potential to kill human viruses because doing so would require this product to be registered as a full pesticide, and be disqualified from use on some surfaces and in some facilities.
-Rather than it’s current, correct classification as a minimum risk pesticide.
+BESTSeal makes no claims regarding the potential to kill human viruses.
+Doing so would require this product to be registered as a full pesticide and be disqualified from use on some surfaces, in some facilities rather than its current, correct classification a minimum risk pesticide.

-We have developed a second formula that has an application in with the EPA to approve a version of BESTSeal that may be able to make very specific kill-claims, however, this won’t be available until due-process has been completed with the EPA.
+We have developed a second formula that has an application in with the EPA to approve a version of BESTSeal that may make very specific kill-claims.
+However, this won’t be available until the due-process has been completed with the EPA.